Becoming a virtual assistant (VA) is the perfect role if you are a stay-at-home parent, but it would be great for pretty much everyone.

 Here are the top 10 jobs for virtual assistants we found were wanted in job postings:

-Customer service (chat jobs) is usually one of the main priorities for a company (and if it’s not, then it should be!) and could be the biggest task for virtual assistants.
+Customer service (chat jobs) is usually one of a company’s main priorities (and if it’s not, then it should be!) and could be the biggest task for virtual assistants.

 This means that a lot of companies are happy to outsource this in order to keep their customers happy.